xlwings/xlwings-server/docs/lite_limitations.md

 - Streaming functions
 - Error handling: ribbon buttons and sheet button currently don't handle errors, so use task pane buttons to call scripts.
 - Custom functions and custom scripts either have to run via xlwings Server or xlwings Lite.
 I.e., you can't run some functions on the server and others locally on Wasm.
+- Only Office.js add-ins are supported.
+All other [](integrations.md) are not supported.

 ## PyScript/Pyodide Limitations